General information Italy food tours

 Tipping in Italian restaurants is not necessary, but many restaurants have a cover charge called “coperto”, so unless specified as “no service charge” you may as well get used to having to pay a fee when you sit down at a restaurant.
 This can be anywhere from 1 to 5 euro per person, and no it is not just because you are a tourist.
 Italians and foreigners alike have to pay the charge to sit at the table.

 Although we sometimes break the rule, Italians do not have cappuccino after lunchtime was many believe that the milk in cappuccino impedes healthy digestion.
-So, do not be upset if waiters might refuse you order a cup of cappuccino in the afternoon or evening!
+So, do not be upset if waiters might refuse if you order a cup of cappuccino in the afternoon or evening!

-Be careful on using the word ‘latte’ when ordering for your favourite coffee as you are likely to get only a glass of milk.
+Be careful about using the word ‘latte’ when ordering for your favourite coffee as you are likely to get only a glass of milk.
 In case you don’t know, 'latte' is Italian for milk.

 Cold drinks are often served without ice.

-Many Italians speak decent English, so the language barrier is not normally a big issue, however it is advisable to learn a few basic Italian words and phrases before traveling.
+Many Italians speak decent English, so the language barrier is not normally a big issue, however it is advisable to learn a few basic Italian words and phrases before travelling.
 We will teach you some of the basics to help.

-The Italians are extremely friendly and polite people, but learning a few words in their language will get you a long way.
+The Italians are generally extremely friendly and polite people, but learning a few words in their language will get you a long way.
 It’s easy too!

 Generally, it is not advised to use the term ‘ciao’ to greet people you do not know quite well.
-In Italy they tend to commence in the formal with ‘Buon giorno”.
+In Italy, they tend to commence in the formal with ‘buon giorno”.
 (As with all rules, Italians don’t always follow this to the letter – you’ll work it out.)

 There are tourists.
 Lots of tourists.